BIM+model+on+screen.jpg

 What are the key benefits?

-measurable models provide early cost certainty
+• measurable models provide early cost certainty

 Why is non-BIM practice inefficient?

-Here’s why: consultants are working on separate 2D drawings or use a 3D model that is not related to the 2D drawings.
-Every time a change occurs, each separate drawing and the model need to be updated separately, including schedules and visuals.
-The chance of errors and element clashes is high in this ‘old school’ environment, but surprisingly remains common in many practices.
+Traditionally, different activities during the design process were separated, each consultant working independently on different drawings.
+As such, project-wide communication and co-ordination was regularly inefficient.
+Every time a change occurred, every separate drawing (and the model if there was one) would need to be updated separately, including schedules and visuals.
+The chance of errors and element clashes is high in this ‘old school’ environment, but it surprisingly remains common in many practices.

 How does BIM work differently?